wp-plugins/the-stiz-audio-for-woocommerce/readme.txt

 2. Edit MediaElement CSS & other options on the plugin admin page.

 == Changelog ==

 = 1.0.7 =
+* Added footer HTML to admin panel, enabling user modification of a product's footer HTML.

+= 1.0.7 =
 * Updated mp3 streaming to work in a wider range of browsers.